akansha2001/tamp_multi_agent/README.md

 _**Note**: This repository contains explanation, code and demonstrations for my thesis at the [Autonomous Multi-Robots Lab](https://autonomousrobots.nl/) in the second year of my Master Robotics program at the Technical University of Delft.
-The aim of the thesis was to solve interaction uncertainty for decentralized multi-agent task and motion planning settings by extendinf the [TAMPURA](https://arxiv.org/pdf/2403.10454) framework.
+The aim of the thesis was to solve interaction uncertainty for decentralized multi-agent task and motion planning settings by building on the [single-agent Bayes optimistic model learning](https://arxiv.org/pdf/2403.10454) framework.
 Two scenarios of this problem have been demonstrated below._

 # TAMPURA for decentralized multi-agent settings

 Decentralized multi-agent systems offer a powerful and scalable approach to solving complex, long-horizon tasks in dynamic and unstructured environments.
 By distributing responsibilities across multiple autonomous agents, these systems improve safety, efficiency, and modularity compared to single-agent or centralized approaches.
 Collaboration allows agents to share workloads, such as one agent holding an object while another opens a door, resulting in safer execution and reduced risk of failure.
 Decentralization also enables parallel task execution, significantly lowering overall execution time and resource consumption, which is especially valuable in high-stakes domains like warehouse automation, disaster response, and exploration.

 However, decentralization introduces a key challenge: **interaction uncertainty**.
 Without a centralized planner to coordinate behavior, agents must reason independently under limited observability about others’ current actions, future plans, and action completion times.
 This uncertainty can lead to conflicts, inefficiencies, and coordination failures.
-This work addresses that gap by extending task and motion planning under uncertainty (TAMPURA) to decentralized settings.
+This work addresses the gap by extending Bayes optimistic model learning to decentralized multi-agent settings.
 The proposed framework enables agents to model and adapt to each other's behavior during planning and execution without explicit communication, improving coordination in uncertain multi-agent environments.

-## Toy examples
+## Toy scenarios

 This project demonstrates the proposed decentralized task and motion planning framework using two representative two-agent scenarios, each with varying complexity and planning horizon lengths.
 While either robot can complete the full task independently, coordination significantly improves efficiency.
 Uncertainty is primarily addressed at the symbolic level, but the approach can be extended to handle geometric uncertainty using standard task and motion planning techniques.
 These settings illustrate the framework’s ability to handle interaction uncertainty in decentralized multi-agent systems.